therealhackmeehan/ubacktest_docs/src/content/docs/Deployment/tutorial.md

 Once your strategy is backtested, you can generate the deployment code.

-1. Go to the strategy's page on uBacktest.
+1. Go to the strategy's page on [uBacktest.com](https://uBacktest.com).
 2. Scroll to the **Deployment** section.

 ![Deployment Dashboard](../../../assets/light_deploy.png)

 3. Fill in the required fields to match your backtest.
-Make a mental note of your trading frequency, as we will schedule the script to run at this interval later..
+Make a mental note of your trading frequency, as we will schedule the script to run at this interval later.
 4. Click **Generate Code**—your strategy code will appear in the editor!
 You will also need this code later.

 :::caution